Murray Football Netball League

 The Murray Football Netball League is an Australian rules football and netball league affiliated with the Victorian Country Football League.
 The league covers a large area of northern Victoria and southern New South Wales from Shepparton in the south to Deniliquin in the north.

-It covers much the same area as the Picola & District Football League but the teams tend to be the larger communities and towns.
+It covers much the same area as the Picola & District Football League but the teams tend to be based in the larger communities and towns.

 History

 The "Murray Football League" (MFL) was established in 1931, when it superseded the old Goulburn Valley Football Association, with the following clubs, Barooga, Cobram, Numurkah, Strathmerton and Tocumwal.

 Nathalia Football Club's admission into the MFL was initially rejected in 1931 by club delegates and they entered the Western and Moira Ridings Football Association.
 Berrigan, Finley and Nathalia's application for admission into the MFL in 1932 was rejected and they continued to play in their existing competitions.
 These three clubs were finally admitted into the MFL in 1933.

 At a MFL club's delegates meeting in June, 1940, club's decided to abandoned the season and a motion was carried to conclude the season at the completion of the first round of MFL matches (Rd.7), after all teams had played each other once.
 Nathalia Football Club were undefeated when the season was officially abandoned in 1940.

 Between 1941 and 1945 the league went into recess for World War II.

 During its first 44 years, the league's administration was very stable, with only four presidents and three secretaries, with Mr. M D "Des" O'Dwyer presiding from 1931 to the late 1950s and Mr. Bill Limbrick of Katunga was secretary from 1949 to 1974 and Mr. D McClelland President from 1966 to 1974.
 The MFL played in the NSW Australian Football Championships in the mid-1970s.
 Long time secretary, Les Belt held office from 1930 to 1948.